jialuechen/statsmaker/README.md

 <img src="assets/LLMBroker.jpeg" width="220" height="180" loc>
 </div>

-# llmbroker
+# StatsMaker
-LLM-Based Quantitative Trading Python Library
+Pyro-based Market Microstructure Python Library

-LLMBroker builds a Numpy-based backtesting engine and employs walk forward optimization to backtest trading strategies.
+StatsMaker builds a Numpy-based backtesting engine and employs walk forward optimization to backtest trading strategies.
 It comes with a factor analysis engine accelerated by GPU and a market prediction module utilizing LLM “YOLO” framework from Hugging Face to build and cache trading indicators to facilitate strategy development.
 The built-in LLM can automate the detection of patterns in real stock market data and provides insights for informed decision-making in self-defined strategies.

 ## Dependency